Rukawa11Kaede/Rukawa11Kaede/README.md

-- 👋 Hi, I’m Rukawa Kaede, a character from the Japanese basketball-themed manga "Slam Dunk."
+- 👋 Hi, I’m Rukawa Kaede, a character from the Japanese basketball-themed manga 📖 "Slam Dunk."
-- 👀 I'm a high school 🏀 player in the manga, and aside from playing 🏀, I spend the rest of my time sleeping😴.
+- 👀 I'm a high school 🏀 player in the manga 📖, and aside from playing 🏀, I spend the rest of my time sleeping😴.
 - 🌱 I'm here because the comtributer, called "Huimin", tried many usernames when registering for this GitHub account, but they were all taken.
 Finally, She randomly wrote my name, and it worked.
 - 💞️ Though I'm a 🏀 player, the content uploaded by "Huimin" is all related to 🏐.
 - 📫 I'm quite puzzled 🤔 as to why "Huimin" thought of my name at that time, she is not Japanese as well.